ibanner56/NotRubyButChef/Appetizers/SpreadsAndDips/ZackButlersSecretOlivade.md

+On Wed, Sep 13, 2017 at 8:04 PM Zack Butler <zjb@cs.rit.edu> wrote:

-"It's the easiest thing (if you have a food processor, I use my old small and cheap one and it does just fine).
+    It's the easiest thing (if you have a food processor, I use my old small and cheap one and it does just fine).

-One medium container of kalamata olives from the olive bar 2-4 cloves of garlic by preference a sprig of rosemary enough olive oil to make it smooth
+    One medium container of kalamata olives from the olive bar 2-4 cloves of garlic by preference
+    a sprig of rosemary
+    enough olive oil to make it smooth

     10-20 seconds of processor violence

     put in a bowl and people think you know what you're doing.
     You can get fancier but I never saw the need, tastes fine like this (technically without capers it's an olivade).
-Serve with a baguette."
+Serve with a baguette.

     -zack